 According to Federal Communications Commission (FCC) datasets, only about 2.6% of internet and broadband consumers have their options limited to a singular provider.

-However, in contrast the Community Needs Survey identified when it comes to internet and broadband service more respondents answered "Yes" than "No" when asked if there were common or pressing broadband problems.
-The perception conveyed through the survey is that a few companies dominate the area, such as AT&T and Comcast.
+However, the Community Needs Survey still identified a few needs when it comes to internet and broadband service.
+More respondents answered "Yes" than "No" when asked if there were common or pressing broadband problems.
+Some respondents elaborated to say that a few companies dominate the area, such as AT&T and Comcast.
 In addition, they commented that these dominant companies control prices and quell competition from other providers.

-When asked whether LMI areas had adequate broadband access, most respondents (52.84%) said "Don't Know", while the next most common response was "No" (27.27%) and then "Yes" (19.89%) indicating that not all LMI households feel that they have access to broadband.
+When asked whether LMI areas had adequate broadband access, most respondents (52.84%) said "Don't Know", while the next most common response was "No" (27.27%) and then "Yes" (19.89%).